Who Was Truman Capote?

 Those society friends that flocked to the ball were in for a nasty shock several years later.
 Considered one of the notorious instances of biting the hand that feeds, Capote had a chapter from Answered Prayers published in Esquire magazine in 1976.
 That chapter, "La Cote Basque, 1965," aired a lot of his society friends’ secrets as thinly veiled fiction.
 Many of his friends, hurt by his betrayal, turned their back on him.
 He claimed to be surprised by their reactions and was hurt by their rejection.
 By the late 1970s, Capote had moved on to the party scene at the famous club Studio 54 where he hung out with the likes of Andy Warhol, Bianca Jagger, and Liza Minnelli.

 By this time, Capote's relationship with Jack Dunphy was becoming strained.
-Dunphy wanted Capote to stop drinking and taking drugs, which—despite numerous trips to rehabilitation centers over the years—Capote seemed unable to do.
+Dunphy wanted Capote to stop drinking and taking drugs, which — despite numerous trips to rehabilitation centers over the years — Capote seemed unable to do.
 While no longer physically intimate, the two remained close, spending time together at their neighboring homes in Sagaponack, Long Island.
-Capote also had other relationships with younger men, which did little to improve his emotional and psychological state.

 Published in 1980, Capote's last major work, Music for Chameleons, was a collection of non-fiction and fictional pieces, including the novella Handcarved Coffins.
 The collection did well, but Capote was clearly in decline, battling his addictions and physical health problems.